Pittsburgh Steelers vs. Chicago Bears NFL Week 9 Odds, Plays and Insights for November 8, 2021

 Over/under insights

-- Pittsburgh and its opponents have gone over the current 39-point total in five of seven games (71.4%) this season.
+- Pittsburgh and its opponents have gone over the current 38.5-point total in five of seven games (71.4%) this season.

-- The two teams combine to score 34.3 points per game, 4.7 less than the total in this contest.
+- The two teams combine to average 34.3 points per game, 4.2 less than the total in this contest.

-- The 44.7 points per game these two squads have allowed to opponents this season are 5.7 more than the 39 total in this contest.
+- This contest's total is 6.2 points under the 44.7 these two squads combine to give up per game in 2020.

-- The average total in Steelers games this season is 43.9, 4.9 points more than Monday's total of 39.
+- The Steelers and their opponents have scored an average of 43.9 points per game in 2020, 5.4 more than Monday's total.

 Steelers stats and trends